dev-kal/modded-ubuntu-master/README.md

   - Type `vncstart` to run Vncserver
   - Type `vncstop` to stop Vncserver

 - Install VNC VIEWER Apk on your Device.
-[Google Play Store](https://play.google.com/store/apps/details?id=com.realvnc.viewer.android&hl=en)
+[Google Play Store](https://play.google.com/store/apps/details?id=com.gaurav.avnc)

-- Open VNC VIEWER & Click on + Button & Enter the Address `localhost:1` & Name anything you like
+- Open VNC VIEWER & Click on + Button & Enter the Address `localhost` & Name anything you like
 - Set the Picture Quality to High for better Quality
 - Click on Connect & Input the Password
 - Enjoy :D